Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: End-to-End TSN Orchestration using LLMs

 \subsection{Continuous Monitoring and Bug Detection}

 Continuous monitoring, log analysis, and debugging are crucial to detect errors, bottlenecks, and failures. \textit{LLMs can process logs in real time, identify issues, trigger alarms, and suggest corrective actions.
-In dynamic environments where new TSN flows are added or existing ones removed, the LLM assists in runtime reconfiguration to maintain performance.}
+In dynamic environments where new TSN flows are added or existing ones removed, the LLM assists in runtime reconfiguration.}

-In summary, this article provides a sequential orchestration workflow in which each block builds on the previous one, while results from the schedulability and simulation stages feed back into earlier decisions for refinement and improvement.
+In summary, this paper provides a sequential orchestration workflow in which each block builds on the previous one, while results from the schedulability and simulation stages feed back into earlier decisions for refinement and improvement.
 This iterative design ensures compliance with QoS requirements while reducing manual effort and increasing scalability.